oroinc/documentation/user_guide/activities_events.rst

 3. The "Assign Event to {user name}" form will appear.

    The form has the same fields as the "Add Event" form.
-The "Guest" field in this case relates to the guests other than the user and may be left empty.
+The "Guest" field in this case relates to attendees other than the user and may be left empty.

-For example, we also need Ellen Rowell to visit a sales conference on the eights of April.
+For example, we also need Ellen Rowell to visit a sales conference on April 8th.

 .. image:: ./img/activities/assign_event_ex.png